ZCMI: History

 Based in Salt Lake City, it quickly became a household name in the community.
 The LDS Church was a significant influence in the company, retaining a majority interest in ZCMI until its eventual sale in December 1999.
 The store was established by a vote from the Council of Fifty, an early organization in the LDS Church.
+The store president would often also be LDS Church president, with Harold Harper Bennett being the first store president to not also hold the church office.

 In 1990, ZCMI opened its first concept store called ZCMI II.
 Featuring a smaller floor plan than its usual stores, this concept sold solely men's and women's clothing and shoes, while lacking other departments such as housewares, linens, and children's clothing.
 The first of these opened at Tri City Mall in Mesa, Arizona in 1990.

-In October 1999, as a result of losses for two consecutive years, along with mounting economic and social pressures, ZCMI was sold to May Department Stores Company of St. Louis, ZCMI operated under its original name as a part of May's Portland-based Meier & Frank division until April 2002, when the stores adopted the Meier & Frank name.
+In October 1999, as a result of losses for two consecutive years, along with mounting economic and social pressures, ZCMI was sold to May Department Stores Company of St. Louis, ZCMI operated under its original name as a part of May's Portland-based Meier & Frank division until April 2001, when the stores adopted the Meier & Frank name.
 In addition to the name change, the Utah stores in Logan and St. George, along with the Idaho stores in Idaho Falls and Pocatello, were sold to Dillard's in March 2001.
 May Co. was sold to Federated Department Stores (now Macy's, Inc.) in 2005.
 In September 2006, all Meier & Frank stores were converted to Macy's.